phansch/aoc/README.md

 2. Downloads the input for the first part of the challenge into the root of that project
 3. Copies over the `main.rs` from the template file
 4. `cd`s into the project and opens up the `main.rs` in vim.

+Note that day1 and day2 don't contain both solutions because they weren't tracked in git at the time.